comp-lin-alg/comp-lin-alg-course/doc/source/L0_setup.rst

 .. proof:task::

-   Create a new virtual environment for your Computational Linear Algebra work, following the instructions of Section 1.3 of PoP linked above.
+   Create a new virtual environment for your Computational Linear Algebra work and activate it, following the instructions of Section 1.3 of PoP linked above.

    Two differences are as follows.